Aliases for HSPG2 Gene

 GeneCards Summary for HSPG2 Gene

 HSPG2 (Heparan Sulfate Proteoglycan 2) is a Protein Coding gene.
-Diseases associated with HSPG2 include Dyssegmental Dysplasia, Silverman-Handmaker Type and Schwartz-Jampel Syndrome, Type 1.
-Among its related pathways are Defective B4GALT7 causes EDS, progeroid type and Diseases associated with O-glycosylation of proteins.
-GO annotations related to this gene include calcium ion binding and protein C-terminus binding.
-An important paralog of this gene is AGRN.
+Diseases associated with HSPG2 include Schwartz-Jampel Syndrome, Type 1 and Dyssegmental Dysplasia, Silverman-Handmaker Type.
+Among its related pathways are Integrin Pathway and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein C-terminus binding.
+An important paralog of this gene is LAMA5.

 Integral component of basement membranes.
 Component of the glomerular basement membrane (GBM), responsible for the fixed negative electrostatic membrane charge, and which provides a barrier which is both size- and charge-selective.
 It serves as an attachment substrate for cells.
 Plays essential roles in vascularization.
 Critical for normal heart development and for regulating the vascular response to injury.
 Also required for avascular cartilage development.